-Echo clocks are provided on the QDR II+ to simplify data capture on high speed systems.
-Two echo clocks are generated by the QDR II+.
-CQ is referenced with respect to K and $\overline{\text{CQ}}$ is referenced with respect to K. These are free running clocks and are synchronized to the input clock of the QDR II+.
-The timing for the echo clocks is shown in Switching Characteristics on page 23.
+Echo clocks are provided on the QDR II to simplify data capture on high speed systems.
+Two echo clocks are generated by the QDR II.
+CQ is referenced with respect to C and \overline{CQ} is referenced with respect to \overline{C} .
+These are free-running clocks and are synchronized to the output clock of the QDR II.
+In the single clock mode, CQ is generated with respect to K and \overline{CQ} is generated with respect to K. The timing for the echo clocks is shown in the Switching Characteristics on page 24.